 When compared to the state average, the county performs lower in percentage of mothers receiving early prenatal care, higher teen pregnancy rates, and lower percentages of children visiting dentists.
-Current data shows Tuolumne County to have nearly the lowest rates of immunizations in the state.
+Current data shows Tuolumne County to have nearly the lowest rates of immunizations in the state but has been steadily increasing and there was a significant increase since 2017.